amartinrmit/pypadf/README.md

 # pypadf
 ***
-Compute the pair-angle distribution function (PADF) from a fluctuation scattering dataset.
+Compute the pair-angle distribution function (PADF) from a fluctuation scattering dataset, or compute the pair-angle distribution function (PADF) from an atomic model (directly, without a diffraction calculation).

 ### Install